mokshaproject/moksha/docs/main/tg2/docs/main/ToscaWidgets/forms.rst

 * if you are creating an edit form, extract the row data from the database.
 * call the widget in your template, passing in row data when appropriate.

+An `example project`_ (working with latest trunk as of r5963) has been attached so that people can try this easily and see the full project working.

+.. _example project: ../../_static/toscasample.tgz

 Tutorial
 -------------------